bata24/gef/README.md

     - `nop` command has been integrated into `patch` as subcommand.
     - ![](images/patch.png)
 - `search-pattern`: is improved.
-    - It supports when under qemu-system (in short, it works without `/proc/self/maps`)
+    - It is supported under qemu-system (in short, it works without `/proc/self/maps`)
     - It supports some new options:
         - `--hex`
         - `--hex-regex`